If you’re looking to protect a whole page or post on your WordPress site, you can do so with Passster.

 - Password List allows you to select one of your pre-created password lists.
 By creating a list rather than just using Passwords, you’ll have more control over your password expiry.

-- CAPTCHA and reCAPTCHA don’t require a password and instead restrict bots and hackers on the page with invisible or visible CAPTCHA.
+- Google reCAPTCHA doesn’t require a password and instead restricts bots and hackers on the page with invisible or visible CAPTCHA.

 - Underneath this, you’ll see User Restriction.
 Change the User Restriction Type (Username or User Role) using the dropdown.
 Then specify which of these you’d like in the User role or username field.

-- Then, you have a few options which allow you to customize the text that appears on the protected page.
+- Then, in the Overwrite Defaults section, you have a few options which allow you to customize the text that appears on the protected page.
 Here you can change everything from the page headline to the instructions, form elements, and button.

 - Once you’re happy with all your settings, click the blue Publish or Update button at the top of the page.